 The huge ups and downs combined with psychotic tendencies are signs of bipolar disorder that can be treated with therapies and medications.
 Despite years of research trying to possibly link bipolar disorder with a part of the brain region that affects one’s emotions, psychoanalysts emphasize an in-depth psychological study that would explain the sudden manic episodes followed by depressive states and sudden willingness to die.

-However, the shifts between sadness and joy must not be misinterpreted as signs of the disorder as even normal human beings can experience such feelings.
-In bipolar patients, the depressive episodes may last between four days to two weeks or even longer depending on the severity of the problem.
+However, the shifts between sadness and joy must not be misinterpreted as signs of the disorder, as even normal human beings can experience such feelings.
+In bipolar patients, the depressive episodes may last between four days to two weeks or even longer, depending on the severity of the problem.

-Researchers looking for possible connections between genetics, bipolar disorder, and creativity to explain how those bordering on symptoms of bipolar disorder or other kinds of mental illnesses have often been found to excel in creative fields including acting, dancing, writing, and composing music.
-However, not all bipolar people may be creative as not all creative people may not harbor signs of the disorder that causes many people to feel severely distressed and distraught without any reason.
+Researchers looking for possible connections between genetics, bipolar disorder, and creativity to explain how those bordering on symptoms of bipolar disorder or other kinds of mental illnesses have often been found to excel in creative fields, including acting, dancing, writing, and composing music.
+However, not all bipolar people may be creative, as not all creative people may not harbor signs of the disorder that causes many people to feel severely distressed and distraught without any reason.

 The first thing to note is that bipolar disorder is treatable.
 Those with subtle symptoms respond to treatment effectively.
 However, if severe mood disorders interfere with your daily functioning, inhibiting your work performance and marring your relationships, it’s time to seek the help of an experienced psychologist.

 You may have to relive your fears or the cause of your stress during your treatment.
 However, it is worthwhile to recognize that you have a problem and get it treated and incapacitate yourself by living with it.
-While Isaac Newton’s mental disorder unleashed his creativity to an unimaginable extent, you must not forget how it also caused the great scientist to live a life filled with delusions and misapprehensions.
+While Isaac Newton’s bipolar disorder unleashed his creativity to an unimaginable extent, you must not forget how it also caused the great scientist to live a life filled with delusions and misapprehensions.